 The National Archives has joined Historypin.
-I’ve featured about Historypin on my blog before, the an online tool that allows people to view and share and compare historical photographs through Google Maps and Google Street View technology.
-The site is produced by We Are What We Do.
+A relatively new website, Historypin allows users to view and share and compare historical photographs and present-day locations through Google Maps and Google Street View.

 Visit the National Archives on Historypin here.

-The National Archives on Historypin launches with a selection of Mathew Brady Civil War photographs; images from the Environmental Protection Agency’s Documerica photographic documentation project of the 1970s; photographs of streets, buildings, and historic events in Washington, DC; and images used in the recent History Happens Here augmented reality contest.
-Future monthly updates will include Documerica, Mathew Brady, and Brooklyn Navy Yard collections among others.
+NARA launches with a selection of Mathew Brady Civil War photographs.
+Images from Documerica, the Environmental Protection Agency’s 1970s photo surveys are included.
+Also look for photographs of streets, buildings, and historic events in Washington, DC.
+Future monthly updates include Brooklyn Navy Yard images, among others.

 The National Archives is the first U.S. Federal Executive Branch agency to partner with Historypin and joins the New York Public Library, Library of Congress, and over 100 archives, libraries and museums in the United States and Europe in reaching a new locally minded and globally active community.